Kidel/BG3_Artificer/README.md

   - [ ] From 6th level: Spell-Refueling Ring -> conjure a ring that refuels 1 spell slot once per day, I think this is boring to infuse and then cast, I'd change it to just convert 1 Infusion Slot to 1 Spell Slot.
   - [ ] Replicate Magic Item -> oh boy.
     - [ ] Bag of Holding: unclear if the game allows for the fixed weight "regardless of contents" and it's not really useful in BG3.
 I'd just replace it with a spell that costs 2 infusion and replicates Gale's explosion, just for the lol (it's what happens if you put a Bag of Holding inside another).
-    - [ ] Other magic items we might want to make.
+    - [ ] Other magic items we might want to make, some examples:
+      - [ ] Googgles of Night -> passive darkvision up to 60 feet.
+      - [ ] From 6th level: Staff of Defense -> allows cast of Mage Armor and Shield.
+      - [ ] From 10th level: Amulet Of Health -> this is already in the game.
+      - [ ] From 10th level: Gauntlets of Giant Strength -> this is already in the game.
+      - [ ] From 10th level: Cape Of The Mountebank -> allows casting of Dimension Door once per long rest.
+      - [ ] From 10th level: Helm of Brilliance -> allows casting of FireBall once per long rest.
 - [ ] Implement Flash of Genius (similar to Guidance Cantrip)
 - [ ] Implement Magic Item Adept (create a magic item once per long rest using Gold or a Magic Item resource)
 - [ ] Implement Spell-Storing Item (create a spell scroll)